 This appointment was created to recruit and recognize persons who have made a significant impact upon their field through scholarship, creativity and leadership.
 The criteria used for nomination and appointment within a particular academic field must be ones that recognize only the highest level of attainment in the field.
 The specification of such criteria and verification that the candidate’s work meets or exceeds them is a major responsibility of the person(s) nominating scholars for consideration as this honor.
 Individuals selected for the award will receive a non-salaried non-service appointment as UIC Distinguished Professor effective in the next appointment year

-NOTE: Department heads should discuss consideration of a potential nominee with Dean Ray prior to developing materials, so that a decision may be made as to which nominations will be put forward by the College.
+NOTE: Department heads must discuss consideration of a potential nominee with Dean Rosenblatt prior to developing materials, so that a decision may be made as to which nominations will be put forward by the College.
 Such discussions must take place by mid-January in order to allow sufficient time for crafting a nomination packet by the campus deadline in mid-February.

 Award for Excellence in Teaching (AET)